gottacatchenall/ms_false_negatives/README.md

 @Li2021PerCom for a thorough review).
 The primary difference being that we are removing edges, not adding them, and thus we are witnessing the dissolution of a giant component, rather than the emergence of one.
-Further applications of percolation theory to the topology of ecological networks could improve our understanding of how false-negatives impact the inferences about the structure and dynamics on these networks.
+Further applications of percolation theory [@Li2021PerCom] to the topology of sampled ecological networks could improve our understanding of how false-negatives impact the inferences about the structure and dynamics on these networks.

 # Discussion

-Species interactions enable the persistence and functioning of ecosystems, but our understanding of interactions is limited due to the intrinsic difficulty of sampling.
+Species interactions enable the persistence and functioning of ecosystems, but our understanding of interactions is limited due to the intrinsic difficulty of sampling them.
 Here we have provided a null model for the expected number of false-negatives in an interaction dataset.
 We demonstrated that we expect many false-negatives in species interaction datasets purely due to the intrinsic variation of abundances within a community.
 We also, for the first time to our